Hailey-weng/Hotel-Operation-Analysis/README.md

 EDA means Exploratory Data Analysis, which is a method that help us understand the dataset quickly and figure out the problems in the dataset.

 <h3>Where do the guests come from?</h3>
+In this question, I'd like to see which country that most of the guests come from.
+First, I filter out the data that rooms were cancelled, then counts the number of the guests by coutries.

 <h3>How much do guests pay for a room per night?</h3>
 <p>In this part, I'd like to see how much the guests pay for different room type per night.
 To get the total guests, I added up numbers of adult and numbers of child.
 Then, I diveded the total price by total guest.
 Also, I calcualte the prices by resort hotel and city hotel seperately. </p>